Menu

 • NCTA Teacher of the Year award selected by an NCTA committee from the Honor Award recipients selected by each local.

 3. NCTA offers free workshops for its members on various topics of interest.
-Attendees receive a certificate of attendance and (eventually) may earn PDP's.
+Attendees receive a certificate of attendance and may earn up to 10 PDP's.

-4. NCTA is working on creating a Bargaining Council with its member locals.
+4. NCTA has organized a Bargaining Council with its member locals.

 NCTA's current locals include over 6,000 members in the following communities:

-Avon, Bellingham, Blue Hills Regional HS, Braintree, Dedham, Dover—Sherborn, Franklin, Holbrook, Medfield, Millis, Milton, Norfolk, Norwood, Plainville, Randolph, Sharon, Stoughton, Tri-County Regional HS, Walpole, Westwood, Weymouth, and Wrentham.
+Avon, Bellingham, Blue Hills Regional HS, Braintree, Dedham, Dover—Sherborn, Franklin, Holbrook, Medfield, Millis, Norfolk, Norfolk County Agricultural High School, Norwood, Plainville, Randolph, Sharon, Stoughton, Tri-County Regional HS, Walpole, Wellesley, Westwood, and Wrentham.